Why Your Brain Creates Obstacles to Your Own Goals

 - Inconsistent

-Your brain’s resistance system, however, works very differently.
+Your brain’s resistance system works very differently.

 It is: